Endesfelder-Lab/EVE-software/README.md

 ### 6. Apply a Drift Correction
 To apply a drift correction, switch to the `Post-processing` tab.
 #### Under Windows
 Windows users can choose between two different drift correction routines.
 Select `DriftCorr_DME: DriftCorr_RCC` and press `Post processing!`.
 This will open a pop-up window showing the estimated x,y-drift.
 Additionally, an entry was added to the `Post-processing history` at the bottom of the tab.
-By clicking `Resotre to before this` you can undo the last post-processing step.
+By clicking `Restore to before this` you can undo the last post-processing step.

 ![](Quick_Start/10_drift_correction_windows.png)

 #### Under Linux
 For Linux users currently only one method (`Drift correction by entropy minimization`) is working.
 Select the method and set the `Use ConvHist(Linux)` flag to `True`.
 Now press `Post processing!` which will open a pop-up window showing the estimated x,y-drift.
 Additionally, an entry was added to the `Post-processing history` at the bottom of the tab.
-By clicking `Resotre to before this` you can undo the last post-processing step.
+By clicking `Restore to before this` you can undo the last post-processing step.

 ![](Quick_Start/10_drift_correction_linux.png)